+Amarc's senior geological team is engaged in an active property evaluation and search program in British Columbia called the BC Initiative Program in order to identify properties that meet the Company's exploration criteria.
 The Company also has a 5% net profits interest ("NPI") in the 46 mineral claims comprising the Ana Property in the Yukon Territory, Canada, and a 2.5% NPI in a mineral lease comprising the Mann Lake Property in Saskatchewan.
-Amarc retains a 2.5% net smelter royalty on production ("NSR") from the 1,300 hectare Chona property located in B.C., which can be purchased by the arms length owner for \$2,500,000.
-Amarc also retains a 1.5% NSR from the 1,760 hectare AA property located in B.C., 0.5% of which can be purchased by the arm's length owner for \$1,000,000.
+Amarc retains a 2.5% net smelter royalty on production from the 1,300 hectare Chona property located in B.C., which can be purchased by the arms length owner for \$2,500,000.
+Amarc also retains a 1.5% net smelter royalty from the 1,760 hectare AA property located in B.C., 0.5% of which can be purchased by the arm's length owner for \$1,000,000.
 At the present time, the Company has no plans to undertake any programs on these properties.